giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 #### Step 2 - Provide generated credentials to Giant Swarm

-At the end of this process the following information need to be provided to Giant Swarm using a secure transport:
+The following information needs to be provided to Giant Swarm using a secure transport:

 * ClientID
 * ClientSecret